quchen/articles/fbut.md

    place.

-3. **The Haskell community has decided to use spaces.** All common libraries use spaces, and the only reason there are a few tabs left in GHC's source is because of potential merge conflicts when editing them all out in bulk.
+3. **The Haskell community has decided to use spaces.** All common libraries use spaces, and as of 7.10, GHC's Haskell source is fully de-tabbed, and the compiler issues a warning if there are literal tabs in source files.